Angel-A15/Aguilar-Weather-Dashboard/README.md

   * Save city in search history; when city in search history is clicked, weather forecast is displayed
   * Display 5 day weather forecast for searched city

- * Integrated bootstrap elements for styling and layout designs in the HTML.Index; with minor direct CSS styling
+ * Integrated bootstrap elements for styling and layout designs in the index.html file; with minor direct CSS styling

  * CSS to stlye general elements such as the body, text, and color to represent weather severity conditions